-Today we are talking about Christmas holiday lessons not just for young learners but also for adults.
+Today, we are talking about Christmas holiday lessons for young learners and adults.
 This is a real challenge because a successful TEYL lesson plan will not necessarily get a big “WOW!” from adult learners.
-However, do not despair, sit tight, read on and see how we can help you discover the wonderful world of EFL teaching for one and all at Christmas time.
+However, do not despair; sit tight, read on and see how we can help you discover the wonderful world of EFL teaching for one and all at Christmas time.

-EFL teachers working in schools follow a standard curriculum and use tried and tested material and textbooks for the students’ grade.
-You could be teaching EFL to a class of first graders or a class of buyers at a retail chain.
+EFL teachers working in schools follow a standard curriculum and use tried and tested material and textbooks for the students’ grades.
+You could be teaching EFL to a class of first-graders or a class of buyers at a retail chain.
 During Christmas, we can bring in something different.
 We can bring in themes from our own country and use them as our class topics.
 We can talk about our Santa Claus.

 Santa Claus has many different names but only one purpose